During this Menopause Awareness month I am going to share some of what I do to help me naturally manage my menopause journey.

 Too many women in our world are struggling with hugely exaggerated menopause symptoms.
 These symptoms are as a direct result of the many toxins and stresses that are in our world today and affecting our mind, body and soul.

-At 54 I am very proud of my natural menopause journey.
-I know quite a bit about natural ways being a Kinesiologist, Success Energy Coach, Wellness Coach, Tapping Coach and Law of Attraction Coach, etc. Knowing a little about how my energy works, I can apply my training and learning to my own menopause journey.
-Some things will block my energy while other things will raise it.
+At 55 I am very proud of my natural menopause journey.
+As a Kinesiologist, I know quite a bit about natural ways.
+Knowing a little about how my energy works, I can apply my training and learning to my own menopause journey.
+Some things will block my energy while other things will balance and even raise my energy.
 Stress definitely lowers and blocks my energy.